 1. Uninstall older versions of Lightroom

-If you used Lightroom CC (2015) and you’ve recently installed Lightroom Classic CC then you’ll find that you still have Lightroom CC (2015) installed on your computer.
-On my Mac Lightroom CC (2015) is a 1.6GB file, so that’s a lot of hard drive space to give to a program that you may no longer use.
-If you’ve installed Lightroom Classic CC and you’re happy with it then I see no reason to keep Lightroom CC (2015) on you computer.
+If you used Lightroom 6 and you’ve recently installed Lightroom Classic then you’ll find that you still have Lightroom 6 installed on your computer.
+On my Mac Lightroom 6 is a 1.6GB file, so that’s a lot of hard drive space to give to a program that you may no longer use.
+If you’ve installed Lightroom Classic and you’re happy with it then I see no reason to keep Lightroom 6 on you computer.
 Uninstall it to free up space.

-To do so, go to the Creative Cloud app and click the arrow on the right of blue button (1 – below) by Lightroom CC (2015).
+To do so, go to the Creative Cloud app.
+Find your older version of Lightroom and click the arrow to the right of the blue button (1 – below).
 One of the options is Uninstall (2).
 Click it to start the uninstallation process.

 You can also do the same with even older versions of Lightroom.
-There’s no point in keeping Lightroom 3, 4, 5 or 6 on your computer if you’re never going to use them.
+There’s no point in keeping Lightroom 3, 4, or 5 on your computer if you’re never going to use them.
 Lightroom 3, 4 and 5 aren’t handled by the Creative Cloud app, so it’s possible they are still installed on your computer and you’ve forgotten they are there.
-One possible exception – you may want to keep the older version if you think you may cancel your Lightroom Classic CC subscription one day and revert to using a standalone version of Lightroom.

 You can apply this to other programs.
 If you have any unused programs on your computer, especially older versions of current software, you can remove them.